-- 1. Stop the engine and let it sit for about one minute. - 2.
-Open the hood and check the oil level. - Add oil as necessary. - 3.
-Start the engine and check the low oil pressure indicator. - ► The light goes out: Start driving again. - The light does not go out within 10 seconds: Stop the engine and contact a dealer for repairs immediately.
+- 3. Start the engine and check the low oil pressure indicator. - ► The indicator goes off: Start driving again. - ► The indicator does not go off within 10 seconds: Stop the engine and contact a dealer for repairs immediately.

 If the Charging System Indicator Comes On